- by Daniel

 Because not only is working outside in the cold uncomfortable and exhausting, it can also be dangerous.

-And a great outer layer that can really help you to retain heat is the RefrigiWear Extreme Softshell Jacket.
+And a great outer layer that can really help you to retain body heat is the RefrigiWear Extreme Softshell Jacket.

 And the Hi-Vis design means it complies with construction sites health and safety requirements.